schnapster/SqlSauce/README.md

 ## Changelog

+### v0.4.1
+- Add methods to the `DatabaseWrapper` to run generic db operation in a persistence context

 ### v0.3.0
 - Bump Hibernate to 5.3.x.
 This can break applications of end users depending on additional 5.2.x Hibernate packages.